simongog/sdsl-lite/benchmark/k2_trees/README.md

   * For the visualization you need the following software:
     - [R][RPJ] with package `tikzDevice`.
 You can install the package by calling
       `install.packages("filehash", repos="http://cran.r-project.org")`
 	  and
 	  `install.packages("tikzDevice", repos="http://R-Forge.R-project.org")`
 	  in `R`.
     - [pdflatex][LT] to generate the pdf reports.

 ## Usage

- * `make timing` compiles the programs, downloads or generates the test instances, builds the wavelet trees, runs the performance tests and generated a report located at `visualize/wt.pdf`.
+ * `make timing` compiles the programs, downloads or generates the test instances, builds the k2 trees, runs the performance tests and generated a report located at `visualize/k2.pdf`.
 The raw numbers of the timings can be found in the `results/all.txt`.
 The default benchmark took 28 minutes on my machine (MacBookPro Retina 2.6Ghz Intel Code i7 16GB 1600 Mhz DDR3, SSD).
 Have a look at the